Carlos Juan Busquiel

 |Back & Sides:

 AVAILABILITY: Out of Stock

-This is a beautifully made guitar - indeed our first from this maker, whom we are very pleased to have met recently and been introduced to his guitars.
+This is a beautifully made guitar - indeed our first cedar-top from this maker.
 The sound is just as solid as the build - it has a very compelling firmness in each note - the trebles are thick and weighty, as are the basses.
 Its fullness of sound still leaves ample room for a crystalline clarity across all registers.
 This is an instrument which lends itself beautifully to virtually any style of music from the Renaissance to the present.
 Lightly braced with only 5 fans and thin bridge plate, it also has ample volume for the player seeking added power combined with a lush, traditional sound.
 We are very pleased to be offering this fine instrument by this very talented younger maker.